DataONEorg/d1_python/d1_mn_generic/doc/source/setup-registration.rst

     $ python register.py \
       --cert-path <path to the DataONE issued MN client side certificate> \
       --cert-key <path to the DataONE issued MN client side certificate key> \
+      --dataone-url <dev>/cn
       ../service/stores/static/nodeRegistry.xml

 A new MN must be approved by DataONE.
 The person that is registered as *contactSubject* in the Node document, will be contacted by email with the outcome of the approval process.
+After the Node has been approved, CNs will start processing the information on the node.

 Revisit the GMN configuration